willjohnsonio/eggheadio_vr_applications_using_react_360_course_notes/02-react-write-text-using-the-react-360-text-component.md

 ## Personal Take:
 I really like how this lesson was focused on action, we made a lot of changes and it was easy to grasp.
-I feel like it was effective in helping me be confident to re-create these steps on my own and understand what i doing
+I feel like it was effective in helping me be confident to re-create these steps on my own and understand what I'm doing.